Cost-based Pricing

 Numerous companies employ a markup pricing strategy when launching products.
 During this process, companies calculate the total production cost or the total costs and forecast the desired profit margin.
 Then, these two figures are combined to establish their unique pricing method.

-Cost based pricing formula and calculation
+Explain the cost-based pricing formula and calculation

 The formula for cost-plus pricing is: